YinJC/uk-tex-faq/FAQ-verbfile.md

----
-layout: page
-title: Including a file verbatim in LaTeX
+# Including a file verbatim in LaTeX
----

 A good way is to use Rainer Sch&ouml;pf's [`verbatim`](http://ctan.org/pkg/verbatim) package, which provides a command `\verbatiminput` that takes a file name as